Resolve by Timer

 {% endhint %}

-When an incident is triggered, a countdown begins automatically.
-This timer runs in the background while the incident behaves like any other — it can be acknowledged, updated with notes, or manually resolved at any time.
+When an incident triggers, a countdown begins automatically.
+The incident behaves normally during this time.
+It can be acknowledged, updated with notes, or manually resolved at any time.

-If the countdown finishes and the incident is still open, Spike marks it as Resolved with Timer.
-A badge and countdown indicator appear on the incident row and detail page, making it clear when and how the resolution happened.
+If the countdown ends and the incident is still open, Spike marks it as **Resolved by Timer**.
+A badge and countdown indicator appear on the incident row and detail page.

 {% stepper %}